NathanSepul/flutter_appollo_circle_ci/README.md

 Finally if the push was on *production* branch the workflow will publish your app on App Store.

-And that's it with this tutorial you learn how to use Appollo with Github Actions.
+And that's it with this tutorial you had learn how to use Appollo with Github Actions.

 <h2>Documentation</h2>
 We purpose 3 others exemple of solution :